Multi(de)grafting quasi-Fuchsian complex projective structures via bubbles: Degrafting via bubbles

 \subsection{Crossing several grafting regions}

-Now that the ideas and the main construction have been explained in detail for the case of one grafting annulus and one grafting region, let us handle the general case and prove the main result of this paper.
-As remarked above, everything extends automatically to the \qf case. \begin{thm} Let $\rho:\pi_1(S)\to \pslr$ be Fuchsian.
+Now that the ideas and the main construction have been explained in detail for the case of one grafting annulus and one grafting region, let us handle the general case and prove the main result of this paper. \begin{thm} Let $\rho:\pi_1(S)\to \pslr$ be Fuchsian.
 Let $\sigma_0$ be a complex projective structure with holonomy $\rho$ and $\beta \subset \sigma_0$ a bubbleable arc which transversely crosses any grafting region it meets.
 Then there exist a complex projective structure $\sigma_0'$ with the same holonomy $\rho$ and a bubbleable arc $\beta'\subset \sigma_0'$ which avoids all the real curves of $\sigma_0'$ and such that $Bub(\sigma_0,\beta)=Bub(\sigma_0',\beta')$. \end{thm} \proof The strategy is to use the same technique used in \ref{onegraftingannulus} and \ref{onegraftingregion} in any grafting annulus or region met by $\beta$.
 Notice that now between two crossing of a grafting region $A_\gamma$ it is possible that $\beta$ meets some other grafting region $A_\delta$, for a different homotopy class $\delta$.
-If we tried to resolve the intersections between $\beta$ and $A_\gamma$, it would be impossible to control the behaviour of the developed images of the subarcs coming from $\beta\cap A_\delta$, i.e. to prove that the above procedure produces an injectively path in $\cp$.
+If we tried to resolve the intersections between $\beta$ and $A_\gamma$, it would be impossible to control the behaviour of the developed images of the subarcs coming from $\beta\cap A_\delta$, i.e. to prove that the above procedure produces an injectively developed path in $\cp$.
 A way to avoid this kind of problems, is to apply the procedure of \ref{onegraftingregion} \textit{simultaneously} to all grafting regions met by $\beta$, without trying to handle different grafting regions one by one.
-To check that everything works as desired, it is enough to observe that any two different grafting regions $A_\gamma$ and $A_\delta$ are disjoint and that also the $\rho$-orbits of their developed images are disjoint; this follows from the fact that this holds for any couple of simple closed geodesic on the underlying uniformizing structure.
-This construction realises $Bub(\sigma_0,\beta)$ as a bubbling of another structure $\sigma_0'$ along an arc $\beta'$ as before; by definition it avoids the real curves, exactly because we have replaced the portion crossing the grafting annuli with small geodesic arcs entirely contained in $\hyp^2$. \endproof